phelluy/room_eq_mac_m1/README.md

 # Room Equalization HowTo with REW and Apple Silicon

 This guide is written in French.
-For an English version, please send it to DeepL or Google Translate !
+For an English version, here is the automatically translated version:

 https://translate.google.com/translate?sl=en&tl=fr&u=https://github.com/phelluy/room_eq_mac_m1